Arunkumar-Nagaraj/acceptanceTesting/README.md

 # protractor-cucumber-example
-Example project using Protractor with Cucumber and Page Objects This creates the cucumber tests to cover the test weather forecast application
+Example project using Protractor with Cucumber and Page Objects.

+This creates the cucumber tests to cover the test weather forecast application

 ## Getting Started